 When used properly, our jojoba will absorb into the skin.
 If it is coming out on linens and clothing, you are very likely using too much.

 Does jojoba oil go rancid and expire?
-Our jojoba is stable.
+Our jojoba oil is stable and does not have an expiration date.
 It does not oxidize or turn rancid.
 Jojoba oil has an indefinite shelf life.
 Heat does not affect it.
 Unlike oils, it can stand up to heating and re-heating.
 Likewise, our jojoba does not require refrigeration.
 It will congeal at temperatures below 45 degrees Fahrenheit.
 If congealing does occur, simply restore the product to room temperature.
 It will re-liquefy and can be used immediately.
 Congealing does not affect jojoba’s quality, however, it may affect the separation of the phospholipids, a white whispy substance that can settle to the bottom of the container.
 Phospholipids are good for the skin.
 Shake the container well to reintegrate them.
 Store jojoba away from direct sunlight.
 Prolonged exposure to direct sunlight could result in bleaching.

 Air and moisture contamination